Dow Chemical to take charge of up to $1.1 billion

 Dow Kokam also produces battery parts in Ohio and France.

-Dow Chemical, based in Midland, Michigan, plans to lay off 3,000 workers in total.
-The net job loss will be roughly 2,400 as the company plans to boost staff in growth areas.
+Dow Chemical, based in Midland, Michigan, also plans to lay off 3,000 workers in total, but the net job loss will be roughly 2,400 as the company plans to boost staff in growth areas.

 Dow shares have dropped 15 percent in the past six months.

-Reporting By Ernest Scheyder in New York; additional reporting by Deepa Seetharaman in Detroit; Editing by Leslie Adler, Andre Grenon and Andrew Hay
+Reporting By Ernest Scheyder in New York; additional reporting by Deepa Seetharaman in Detroit; Editing by Leslie Adler and Andre Grenon